 Imagine not being able to make words or objects clear.
 The whiteboard would slowly come into focus seconds after your classmates have already read it.
-The words on the page would stay fuzzy requiring you to squint, blink, or look way.
-Clarity and focusing problems (accommodation) are the result of poor ability to adjust the lens in the eye to make words clear.
+The words on the page would stay fuzzy, requiring you to squint, blink, or look way.
+Clarity and focusing problems (i.e., accommodation) are the result of poor ability to adjust the lens in the eye to make words clear.

 The lens of the eye can be trained to better adjust at near and far to makes words clearer, faster.
 If your child wears glasses, they may still have issues with adjusting clarity at near and far.
-Children who struggle with clarity adjustment avoid reading in class, report tired eyes, fall sleep reading, or refused to read altogether.
+Children who struggle with clarity adjustment avoid reading in class, report tired eyes, fall sleep reading, or refuse to read altogether.

 Vision therapy can help make words clearer, faster by training the lens to respond automatically to targets at different differences.
-After vision therapy, patients report less headaches and frustration with reading and school work.
+After vision therapy, patients report fewer headaches and less frustration with reading and school work.

 Suspect a clarity problem?
 Take our Vision Symptoms Quiz